-Someday, you could be liable for looking at someone crosseyed because it caused emotional trauma in some bozo that sued, and so you would try not to look crosseyed at anyone to avoid getting sued.
-That is a restriction of your freedom because you are no longer allowed to look cross-eved.
-Every time someone sues and wins on other fluke fact of life is now a liability.
+day, apparently have Now, not only no control over teriously appear at themselves, so function, but you something has of forms to even go to...they have so parently, when you little respect for function in your own their fellow man sponsible for the that they take joy car, traffic condi- in ruining the tions, that slick part financial future of even the idiot that ran the red light. a family because They can't let you they tripped on a look cross-eved.
+Every time someone sues and wins on a dumbbell case, it means another fluke fact of life is now a liability.
 I am not to blame, I'm a lemming.
 I have no sense of self is what every suer unconsciously says about themselves if they sue for something that obviously should be their responsibility.
-This little aspect is something a a dumbbell case, it means anlot of people must not realize.
+This little aspect is something a lot of people must not realize.